mjwalther/electrification.github.io/Policy Intervention/README.md

 ### Dataset 5: ElectricVehicles2022.csv
 This dataset contains the same type of information as Dataset 2 (ElectricVehicles2023.csv) and is sourced from the same [California Energy Commission dashboard](http://www.energy.ca.gov/zevstats).
 It includes electric vehicle registration data at the ZIP-code level for the year 2022.

+## Data Analysis

+### Zip_vs_County_Adoption_Rates.ipynb
+This code takes in Dataset 1 (ZipCodeToCounty.csv) and Dataset 2 (ElectricVehicles2023.csv) to analyze the relationship between electric vehicle adoption rates at the zip code and county level.
+In addition to quantitative statistics about the datasets, the code also produces the following figures: “Zip vs County EV Adoption Rates,” “Top EV Adoption Outliers By Zip,” and “Top 10 Counties by Standard Deviation of EV Adoption.”

+### Income_Based_Adoption_Curve.ipynb
+This code takes in Dataset 4 (AGI_by_Zip_2022.csv) and Dataset 5 (ElectricVehicles2022.csv) to analyze the relationship between electric vehicle adoption and income.
+The code produces the figure, “EV Adoption vs. Income.”